 2) Copy of Birth Certificate/NRIC/Dependent Pass of Immediate and Household Family Members (including tenants and domestic helpers).

-3) Copy of latest Payslip of main income earner.
+3) Copy of latest Payslips of income earners.
 Employment Letter/Income Tax Return Form may be provided if payslip is unavailable.

 Yes, expatriates are also welcomed to apply as foster parents.
 However, as we would like to minimise disruption to a child’s stay with the foster family as much as possible, expatriates who apply to be a foster parent should be set to remain in Singapore for a minimum of 3 years.

 Yes, there are a few foster families who are dual-income working couples.
 A couple can register the foster child with an infant/ childcare centre during their working hours if they do not have other childcare alternatives.
 Foster families can also enjoy childcare subsidies for their foster child.

 As the safety and well-being of these children are highly important, there is a need for all applicants to undergo an assessment process which includes interview sessions and home visits.
-You will know the results of your application within 2 to 3 months.
+You will know the results of your application within 2 to 3 months on average.

 Installing window grilles at home is one of our safety requirements if you are caring for foster children from the age of toddlerhood to 12 years of age.
-If there are no window grilles and you are not able to install any, MSF will only be able to place infants for short-term care or youths above the age of 12 years with you.
+If there are no window grilles and you are not able to install any, MSF will only be able to place youths above the age of 12 years with you.